ajkarczewski/project-1-browser-slot-machine/README.md

 # Slot Machine Simulator 🎰

 Welcome to my first General Assembly project!
 Slot Machine Simulator is an in browser game that simulates a traditional casino slot machine.
-Go ahead and take your spin (link to game)
+Go ahead and take your spin! (link to game)

 ## How it started... 📝